Oh. My. Goodness. I HATE fungus gnats. And that's from someone who dislikes using the word hate. And I've put it in capitals. Yep. That much.

 How long does it take to get rid of Fungus Gnats?

 Firstly, don't give up.
 This method may be easy, but will take a little patience.
-One adult fungus gnat can lay up to 200 eggs, so every one you get rid of makes a huge dent in the future population.
+Normally you'll need to treat for one to two lifecycles (1 to 2 months).
+One adult fungus gnat can lay up to 300 eggs in one week, so every one you get rid of makes a huge dent in the future population.

 But if you only get rid of the flying adults using sticky traps, it's still doable to eradicate them eventually, but will take a lot longer than the mozzie tea + sticky traps method, that tackles fungus gnats at both the larvae and flying stage to break the cycle.